ysndr/MSc-Thesis/chapter/related-work.md

 ### Considerable dimensions

-To be able to compare and describe each project objectively and comprehensively, the focus will be on the following dimensions.
+To be able to compare and describe LSP projects objectively and comprehensively, the focus will be on the following dimensions.

 Target Language
   ~ The complexity of implementing language servers is influenced severely by the targeted language.